Tharisky/Portfolio/Red Team/CRTA Prep/Walkthrough.md

 Kindly Note that the test carried out in this lab environment  was a gray box test, meaning that some information was provided, and oin situations where these information were not provided, alternates methods wwould be used e.g credentials of the compromised webserver

+# PART A : Enumeration

-# PART A - Enumeration to Pivoting
+# PART B - Enumerating the Compromised webserver to Pivoting into the internal network
+Tools used in this section includes
+   a. ssh for remote access to the compromised server
+   b. curl: to access the websiite on the webserver
+   c. chisel:
+   d. proxychains: To help
+   d. xfred

 ## Enumeration
 This is the act of getting information from a target, and in this environment, an active recon was done